CTF-handbooks/map-tester-handbook/HANDBOOK.md

 #### *Mechanics*

-- All the teams should have an **equal chance of winning**.
+- All the teams should have an **equal chance of winning** and **be subject to the same amount of difficulty in game-play**.
 This includes base position, balance of terrain, chests, and ore count.

 > To count ores in a region, you can use WorldEdit.
 > 1. Go to the first coordinate of the region and run `//1`.